Djado Plateau

 The Djado Plateau lies in the Sahara, in northeastern Niger.
 It is known for its cave art (often of large mammals long since absent from the area), but is now largely uninhabited, with abandoned towns and forts still standing and visible.
-As of 2011, the commune of Djado had a total population of 1,495 people.
+As of 2012, the commune of Djado had a total population of 876 people.

-World Heritage Status

-This site was added to the UNESCO World Heritage Tentative List on May 26, 2006, in the Cultural category due to its universal cultural significance.
+In 2014, gold was discovered, which attracted up to 20,000 people from Niger, Chad, Libya and Sudan.
+Because there were many heavily armed foreigners, and working conditions were very bad, Moussa Hassane Barazé, the responsible minister for mining operations, ordered the mines to be closed in 2017.